 - Dragon's thoughts if they save vs. Magic.
-Characters must only save once per Dragon using Telepathy per day. - 17C.
-Telekinesis: This ability acts like a Telekinesis spell in the standard spell books, with one exception-the Dragon can only lift 250 gp of weight per Age of Molt. - 18C.
+Characters must only save once per Dragon using Telepathy per day.
+17C.
+Telekinesis: This ability acts like a - Telekinesis: This ability acts like a Telekinesis spell in the standard spell books, with one exception-the Dragon can only lift 250 gp of weight per Age of Molt. - 18C.
 Treasure Lore: This ability acts as a Legend Lore spell but only for specific magical or expensive treasures.
 By choosing this ability the Dragon has a 80% chance of knowing about any treasure trove within 1,000 miles in any direction.
 Furthermore, the Dragon has a 50% chance of knowing its general location within a 300 x 300 mile area and a